The giraffe Personality

 A Little Vain?

-When and if they work, giraffes are able to make a good living with their physical attributes alone.
-This makes them well suited to be models or dancers.
-Their heightened aesthetic sense makes giraffes a natural for the creative arts, including writing and acting, and as athletes they have no equal.
+Their living spaces tend to be untidy, large apartment or sparsely furnished loft being the giraffe's preferred living environment.
+When (and if) they decide to go to work, giraffes can make a good living with their physical attributes alone – mostly as models or dancers.
+Their heightened aesthetic sense makes giraffes naturally suited for the creative arts, including writing and acting.
+But as athletes they have no equal.

 Giraffes in the Wild